joelparkerhenderson/demo-rust-axum/README.md

 }
 ```

-Try it:
+### Try it

 ```sh
 cargo run
 ```

 To make a request using an explicit GET verb or POST verb,
 one way is to use a command line program such as `curl` like this:

 ```sh